-Several factors were considered before staff was able to suggest recommendations regarding reserve accounts.
+Several factors were considered before staff was able to make recommendations regarding reserve accounts.
 The first key factor was whether or not the service availability fees have been kept current.
-Overall, only six percent of the total ERUs sold by IRCDUS during one of the voluntary assessment projects or purchased for a PUD are affiliated with accounts that are not current.
+Overall, only six percent of the total ERUs sold by IRCDUS are affiliated with accounts that are not current.
 However, the impact of those few accounts on cash flow is quite significant.
-In reviewing these accounts with the rate consultant, it was concluded that when service availability fees are not maintained, the owner of the ERUs loses their rights to the capacity related to those ERUs.
-A similar concept was written into Resolution 87-142, which was adopted on December 1, 1987.
+In reviewing these accounts with the rate consultant, it was advised that when service availability fees are not maintained, the owner of the ERUs loses their rights to the capacity related to those ERUs.
+A similar concept was written into Resolution 87-142 (Attachment 2), which was adopted on December 1, 1987.
 At that time, the County could reclaim the ERUs and resell them.
 Staff is unsure when this practice was discontinued.
+In order to prevent excessive balances accruing on reserve accounts in the future, staff recommended modifying County Code to allow for the refund of impact fees paid, if such request is made within twenty-four months of the purchases of the ERUs.
+On November 13, 2018, the BCC approved staff's recommendation and directed staff to return with a proposed modification to County Code.
+It is included in Attachment 1.

-In order to prevent excessive balances accruing on reserve accounts in the future, staff is recommending that after twenty-four months of service availability fees become delinquent, the county reclaim the ERUs affiliated with those service availability fees.
+Staff is also recommending that after twenty-four months of service availability fees become delinquent, the county reclaim the ERUs affiliated with those service availability fees.
 Account holders would be notified and given the opportunity to bring the account current prior to the County reclaiming the ERUs.
 The manner in which those reserves are reclaimed will be elaborated upon within each applicable category of ERU discussed below.

 Other factors that were reviewed include the circumstance under which the ERUs were purchased, the time period during which they were purchased, the volume of other similar purchases, and whether or not the funds collected for such sales have already been expended to expand the system.
 Relative to the total number of ERUs sold by IRCDUS since its inception, most have been utilized to establish active service.
 IRCDUS utilized the impact fees that were collected to expand the capacity of the system and now provides service to those areas.
 Less than two percent of all ERUs sold are affiliated with reserve accounts.
 Within that two percent, there are some situations described herein that require some action on the part of IRCDUS in order to resolve various areas of financial concern.
 A very small percentage of these accounts are not in good credit standing with IRCDUS.
 Before considering any recommendations, the financial impact to IRCDUS was considered.
-Staff was tasked with making recommendations that would relieve some properties of a lien that has become so excessive, the properties are no longer marketable while not creating a policy that would be viewed as unfair by all of the thousands of customers who purchased reserves, paid for them in full, and kept their service availability fees current.